Passenger trains derail in India, killing at least 50, trapping many others

-NEW DELHI (AP) — Two passenger trains derailed in India on Friday, killing at least 50 people and trapping hundreds of others inside more than a dozen damaged coaches, officials said.
+NEW DELHI (AP) — Two passenger trains derailed Friday in India, killing at least 50 people and trapping hundreds of others inside more than a dozen damaged rail cars, officials said.

 About 400 people were taken to hospitals after the accident, which happened in eastern India, about 220 kilometers (137 miles) southwest of Kolkata, officials said.
 The cause was under investigation.

-Nearly 500 police officers and rescue workers with 75 ambulances and buses responded to the accident, said Pradeep Jena, the top bureaucrat of the Odisha state.
+Nearly 500 police officers and rescue workers with 75 ambulances and buses responded to the scene, said Pradeep Jena, the top bureaucrat of the Odisha state.

-Rescuers were attempting to free 200 people feared trapped in the wreckage, said D.B.
-Shinde, administrator of the state's Balasore district.
+Rescuers were attempting to free 200 people feared trapped in the wreckage, Shinde said.

-Amitabh Sharma, a railroad ministry spokesperson, said 10 to 12 coaches of one train derailed, and debris from some of the mangled coaches fell onto a nearby track.
-It was hit by another passenger train coming from the opposite direction.

-Indian Prime Minister Narendra Modi said he was distressed by the accident.
+Indian Prime Minister Narendra Modi said his thoughts were with the bereaved families.

 Despite government efforts to improve rail safety, several hundred accidents occur every year on India’s railways, the largest train network under one management in the world.